aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/set-up-target-camera/_index.md

 A: Refer to the [Aspose.3D Java documentation](https://reference.aspose.com/3d/java/) for comprehensive guidance.

 **Q3: Is there a free trial available?**
-A: Yes, you can explore a free trial version of Aspose.3D [here](https://releases.aspose.com/).
+A: Yes, you can explore a free trial version of Aspose.3D [free trial version of Aspose.3D](https://releases.aspose.com/).

 **Q4: Need support or have questions?**
 A: Visit the [Aspose.3D forum](https://forum.aspose.com/c/3d/18) to get assistance from the community and experts.

 **Q5: How can I obtain a temporary license?**
-A: You can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: You can acquire a temporary license [temporary license page](https://purchase.aspose.com/temporary-license/).

 ---